 1. First we’ll prep the veggies.
-Peel the potato and finely slice, and cut into 2cm squared pieces, put in a bowl and cover with cold water.
-This must be fine so it will cook quickly when fried.
-Peel and finely slice the onion – half moon.
-To chop the spinach, roll clumps into a cigar shape, and slice 2cm thickness.
+Peel the potato and finely slice, then cut into 2cm squared pieces, rinse and place in a bowl and cover with cold water.
+Peel and finely slice the onion, half moon.
+To chop the spinach, roll clumps into a cigar shape, and slice to a 2cm thickness.
 You want an equal volume of each.

-5. Now mix in the vegetables in equal quantities – you may need to do this in stages.
+4. Now mix in the vegetables in equal quantities – you may need to do this in stages.
 Also note you can ‘feed’ your batter with additional batter ingredients as necessary – I always add more chillies and salt.